-A declaration in support of an EU-Canada trade and investment agreement, signed shortly before the June 2007 Berlin meeting of the prime minister of Canada and the chancellor of Germany (then also the president of the EU) called for "balanced and closer future EU-Canada economic integration."
-The joint EU-Canada study no doubt will identify not only the benefits, but also a range of challenges, many of which are of a regulatory character (chiefly in trade in services) and the complexities that arise from the EU's varied membership and Canada's federal structure.
-The Berlin declaration was matched by a statement of transatlantic businesses urging that "[i]t is more important now than ever to push forward achieving a barrier-free Canada-EU market.
+A declaration in support of an EU-Canada trade and investment agreement, signed shortly before the June 2007 Berlin meeting of Prime Minister Harper and Chancellor Merkel of Germany (then also the president of the EU) called for "balanced and closer future EU-Canada economic integration" and launched a joint EU-Canada study of the benefits and challenges.
+The Berlin declaration was matched by a statement of corporations in Europe and Canada urging that "[i]t is more important now than ever to push forward achieving a barrier-free Canada-EU market.
 This is a first step towards realizing the goal of a transatlantic marketplace and will strengthen transatlantic leadership in global trade negotiations."
-Indeed, the EU commissioner for trade has already announced that his staff will "scope" the terms of the negotiations with Canada.
-This scoping presumably will provide the basis for the launch of negotiations sometime in 2009, to be announced by the president of France during his visit to Montreal for the annual Canada-EU "summit."
-The EU, however, has already specified that this "scoping" should enable the launch of negotiations only at the 2009 summit.